Gauge theories and quantum gravity in a finite interval of time, on a compact space manifold

 Purely virtual particles can also be used as mere mathematical tools, to study uncommon aspects of common theories, as shown in \cite {AbsoPhys,AbsoPhysGrav} and here.
 In this paper, we are using them to deal with the local symmetries at finite $\tau $ and on a compact $\Omega $, to express the initial, final and boundary conditions in invariant ways.

+In common textbooks, the diagrammatic formulation of quantum field theory focuses on the $S$ matrix ($\tau =\infty $), while the $\tau <\infty $ case is mostly treated formally, from the operatorial definition $U(t_{\text{f} },t_{\text{i}})=\mathrm{e}^{-iH\tau }$.
+Not only, but when a compact space manifold is considered, it is typically the torus, which does not pose particular difficulties.
+Beyond the textbook approaches, and besides our previous paper \cite{MQ}, we point out the results of Nomoto and Fukuda, who studied QED at finite $\tau $ in ref. \cite{japan}, still on the torus.
+Yet, the challenges of non-Abelian Yang-Mills theories and quantum gravity at $ \tau <\infty $ on an arbitrary (especially, compact) space manifold $\Omega $ require the general formalism developed here.

 The results of this paper and \cite{MQ} make us less dependent on the paradigms that have dominated the scene in quantum field theory since its birth.
 For example, we can study unitarity without being tied to the $S$ matrix.
-This is important in quantum gravity, where proper definitions of asymptotic states and $S$ matrix amplitudes are not available, if the cosmological constant $\Lambda _{C}$ is nonvanishing \cite{adsscat}:\ when $ \Lambda _{C}\neq 0$, we cannot claim that the $S$ matrix is unitary in a strict sense.
-Nonetheless, the evolution operator $U(t_{\text{f}},t_{\text{i} })$ we build in quantum gravity is unitary for arbitrary $\tau <\infty $.
+This is important in quantum gravity, where it makes no sense to talk about the unitarity of the $S$ matrix (if the cosmological constant $ \Lambda _{C}$ is nonvanishing), since proper definitions of asymptotic states and $S$ matrix amplitudes are unavailable at $\Lambda _{C}\neq 0$.
+Yet, unitarity is an essential requirement for a theory to be physically acceptable.
+Other concerns revolve around the definition of energy and the treatment of the Hamiltonian.
+Here we bypass these problems.
+We show that the evolution operator $U(t_{\text{f}},t_{\text{i}})$ of quantum gravity with purely virtual particles, defined by the functional integral, is diagrammatically unitary for arbitrary $\tau <\infty $.